allegoricalJest/Skills-Development-Tracker/README.md

 ### Acknowledgments

-If you find this useful for your own needs you are welcome to fork a copy, customise it or even give it a star.
+If you find this useful for your own needs you are welcome to fork a copy, customize it or even give it a star.

 This was built based on Skynapse's My Learning Tracker Repository. [![Github](https://img.shields.io/twitter/url?label=Github&logo=Github&style=social&url=https%3A%2F%2Fgithub.com%2FSyknapse)](https://github.com/Syknapse)